 3.3.2 A member of the Board desiring a matter to be included on an agenda shall make the individual’s request in writing to the Chair at least ten clear days before the meeting.
 The request should include appropriate supporting information.
 Requests made less than ten clear days before a meeting may be included on the agenda at the discretion of the Chair.

 3.3.3 Save in an emergency, the agenda will be sent to every member of the Board no less than six days before the meeting and supporting papers, whenever possible, shall accompany the agenda.

+3.3.4 Before holding a meeting, the Board will send a copy of the agenda of the meeting to the Council of Governors.

 3.4 Petitions